tlack-create/tlack-create.github.io/index.md

 ---
 ### Netflix PowerBI Dashboard
+This project visualizes Netflix data using Power BI, with insights into viewing patterns, genre popularity, and other key metrics.
+It is a comprehensive dashboard for analyzing trends in Netflix's catalog and user activity.

 <object data="pdf/Netflix%20PowerBI%20Dashboard.pdf" type="application/pdf" width="100%" height="600px">
     <p>Your browser does not support PDFs. <a href="pdf/Netflix%20PowerBI%20Dashboard.pdf">Download the PDF</a>.</p>